MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 ## Kubernetes commands

-- `kubelet`: The kubectl command line tool lets you control Kubernetes clusters [docs](https://kubernetes.io/docs/reference/kubectl/overview/).
+- `kubectl`: The kubectl command line tool lets you control Kubernetes clusters [docs](https://kubernetes.io/docs/reference/kubectl/overview/).
 It allows to talk to Api Server - both for a minikube setup or a cloud cluster.
 Install package is called kubernetes-cli.
 - `kubeadm`: the [command](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) to bootstrap the cluster.
 - `kubelet`: the component that runs on all of the machines in your cluster and does things like starting pods and containers.

 ## Kubernetes setup

+### Example for a simple setup

-- Simple setup, eg one node with 2 services running on it.
+A simple setup can consist of eg one node with 2 services running on it.
 Each node contains three processes:

-    - container runtime: eg docker to run a container
+    - *container runtime*: eg docker to run a container
-    - kubelet interacts with node and container. kubelet starts the pod with a container inside.
+    - *kubelet* interacts with the node and the containers.
+A kubelet starts the pod with a container inside.
-    - kube proxy: forward to communication to a certain services
+    - A *kube proxy* forwards communication to a certain services/

+### Example for a replicated setup with several nodes

 - Replicated setup with several nodes: Nodes gets managed by a master node